Uneo7/go-http-auth/README.md

-This is a forked version of abbot/go-http-auth which has been modified to work with gorilla/mux
+This is a forked version of abbot/go-http-auth which has been modified to work with gorilla/mux.
+The changes were fairly minor and involved making AuthenticatedRequest's Request member a pointer (and modifing the usages of Request to reflect this change)

 gorilla/mux example
 -------------------